magicaks/magicaks/setup.md

     You can use the `dos2unix` utility to do the conversion.
 Install it via `apt-get`.

-- When does this happen Tess?
+* When does this happen, Tess?

     ```bash
     Error: failed to create resource: namespaces "app1" not found